Neighbourhood shopping centres in Montreal: Village Montpellier

 Village Montpellier, also known as Centre commercial Place Montpellier is located at 740 Côte-Vertu Ouest boulevard.
 It is a small neighborhood indoor mall located in the Ville Saint-Laurent borough.
 The biggest tenants are a Metro Plus super market and Jean Coutu pharmacy.
 It is currently managed by Développement Métro.
-There are talks of redeveloping the mall into a mixed-use project.

 Wilderton

 Centre commercial Wilderton is a small indoor mall in the Côte-des-Neiges borough and bordering Outremont.
 It is located on Van Horne Avenue between Wilderton and Darlington Avenues.
 Its anchors are Metro, Dollarama and Pharmaprix.

+Wilderton was built by Steinberg through Ivanhoe.
+Its construction began in mid-December 1959 and it officially opened on September 7, 1960.